Podcast (kinsella-on-liberty): Play in new window | Download (Duration: 1:50:48 — 101.4MB)

 - Essence of Libertarianism

 - Labor ownership and mixing

 For slides for all six lectures, plus extensive hyperlinked suggested reading material, see this Libertarian Standard post.
-For a listing of the syllabus and topics covered in each lecture, see this Mises blog post.
+For a listing of the syllabus and topics covered in each lecture, see this Mises Academy Course Page (archived).